This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - handful of chopped parsley optional

-Add your homemade suet, plain flour, baking powder and chopped parsley to a bowl, begin to add the water a table spoon at a time and using a fork stir the mixture slowly bringing the ingredients together.
+- Add your homemade suet, plain flour, baking powder and chopped parsley to a bowl, begin to add the water a table spoon at a time and using a fork stir the mixture slowly bringing the ingredients together.

-Continue to add the water (you may not need the full 100ml) until you have a manageable dough with which you can roll into 8 balls.
+- Continue to add the water (you may not need the full 100ml) until you have a manageable dough with which you can roll into 8 balls.

-If not adding to a stew immediately place on a plate and cover with a damp cloth, tea towel or kitchen roll to prevent drying out and cracking.
+- If not adding to a stew immediately place on a plate and cover with a damp cloth, tea towel or kitchen roll to prevent drying out and cracking.

-Add the dumplings to the last 25 minutes of cooking your stew.
+- Add the dumplings to the last 25 minutes of cooking your stew.
 If you’d rather you can brown them off by removing the casserole lid for the last 5-10 minutes but this may dry out your dumplings

 Click to save my Dumplings made with Gluten Free Suet

-disclaimer: I’ve started using affiliate codes on my website again (needs must).
-If you click on any of the links in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.
+*disclaimer: I use affiliate codes on my website, the vast majority are to Amazon.
+If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.